-If you’re a night owl, this is one of the best study spots for you!
+This is one of the best cafes to study in Madrid among expats and international students!
 La Bicicleta, open Sunday through Monday until midnight and Thursday through Saturday until 2:30, is a can’t miss cafe located on Plaza de San Ildefonso, 9 (Chueca).
 La Bicicleta mixes three elements: a cafe, a workspace, and an art gallery.
 This space is really dedicated for being a worker’s paradise, with free WiFi, plenty of outlets, chargers, and lockers.
 English is spoken inside the cafe, so don’t worry about any communication barriers.
 They also have a really nice brunch!

 Religion Coffee is a great place to study in Madrid.
 Being located in the heart of Salamanca, it’s well prepared for those wanting to spend time working over a delicious and reasonably priced coffee in Madrid.
 Additionally Religion Coffee is the perfect spot for groups looking for space to work on a project along with some great coffee to get you through the workload.
 This is a great place to grab a hot drink, gather your thoughts and enjoy your time.